bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Streams
 ----------

 The next step is to create a data stream.
-A stream is a sequence of events happening randomly at irregular intervals.
+A stream is a sequence of events that occur randomly at irregular intervals.

 There are three kinds of streams in the SJ-Platform: